-To ensure that an the University education fulfills the stated mission and core values, the University has a comprehensive assessment system that focuses on student learning.
-Class attendance is mandatory but does not ensure that effective student learning is taking place.
+To ensure that the University's education fulfills the stated mission and core values, the University has a comprehensive assessment system that focuses on student learning.
 Each course syllabus lists the student learning outcomes identified in that particular course and includes all class activities designed to contribute to those outcomes.
-A curriculum map shows the extent to which each course at the University contributes to each of the overall learning outcomes.
+A curriculum map shows the extent to which each course at the University contributes to the overall learning outcomes.